MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/Update-Help.md

 By default, `Update-Help` gets help files in the UI culture set for the operating system.
 If you specify the **UICulture** parameter, `Update-Help` looks for help only for the specified UI culture.

+> [!NOTE]
+> Ubuntu 18.04 changed the default locale setting to `C.UTF.8`, which is not a recognized UI
+> culture. `Update-Help` silently fails to download help unless you use this parameter with a
+> supported locale like `en-US`.
+This could occur on any platform that uses an unsupported value.

 Commands that use the **UICulture** parameter succeed only when the module provides help files for the specified UI culture.
 If the command fails because the specified UI culture isn't supported, an error message is displayed.